benmorehouse/backlog/README.md

  - Need to create some sort of notepad section to list the available notes that you are working on
  - Make something that will show all of the aliases that you have made for std
  - You could also come up with something that will let you send this note to someone via an imessage or email
+ - Use regular expressions to match up similar input for std

  - Build a web crawler that can crawl the internet and take data from websites using goquery.
 This will be good for plane information
  - Make CLI for sending messages